natir/iitiiri/paper/paper.md

 # Result

 # Acknowledgements

-We acknowledge Michael F. Lin, for the quality of the description of its algorithm and its ideas, from which I drew a great deal of inspiration.
+We acknowledge Michael F. Lin, for the quality of the description of its algorithm, its ideas and inspiration.

 # References